ddgrecc/prox-assist-scripts/README.md

-# prox-assist-scripts
+# Server-Assist-Scripts

-Just some usefull scripts for Proxmox VE
+Just some usefull scripts for Proxmox VE and different services